shajra/direnv-nix-lorelei/README.md

 See [the provided documentation on Nix](doc/nix.md) for more on what Nix is, why we're motivated to use it, and how to get set up with it for this project.
 Not covered in this documentation are details on how to set make a Nix expression to set up a Nix shell.
 There's just a lot of ways to do this for each programming langauge, and the [official Nixpkgs manual](https://nixos.org/nixpkgs/manual) is the best resource.

-# Usage<a id="sec-2"></a>
+# Installation<a id="sec-2"></a>

 Lorelei should work with either GNU/Linux or MacOS operating systems.
-Just follow the following steps.
+Before we can configure specific projects/directories to use Direnv and Lorelei, we need to do the following:

+1.  install and configure Nix, if we haven't already
+2.  install Direnv
+3.  install Lorelei
+4.  create a symlink under `$XDG_CONFIG_HOME/direnv/lib` pointing to Lorelei's installed Bash functions.

+Beyond the installation of Nix, we have two ways to install packages and create the symlink:

+-   use `nix-env` and create the symlink ourselves
+-   use [Home Manager](https://github.com/nix-community/home-manager) to manage both packages and home directory configuration (including the symlink under under `$XDG_CONFIG_HOME/direnv/lib`).

+The following sections cover both these options.
+Home Manager introduces its own complexity and added work for configuration.
+But there can be a nice payoff if you opt to use Home Manager to manage more than just Lorelei.

 ## Nix package manager setup<a id="sec-2-1"></a>